peteash10/bugpowder/README.md

 # The BugPowder archive

 From 1988 to the mid 2000s I collected self published comics and zines, mostly from the UK small press comics scenes but also from across the world.
-I ran a review zine, TRS, and a main order distro, BugPowder, which meant people sent me unsollicited copies of their zines for review or sale.
-I kept them all in boxes and in 2024, while signed off work with Long-Covid-related stuff, decided to start scanning them, opening the first box and taking whatever's on the top.
+I ran a review zine, TRS, and a mail order distro, BugPowder, which meant people sent me unsollicited copies of their zines for review or sale.
+I drifted away from the scene in the 2000s but kept all the zines and in 2024, while signed off work with Long-Covid-related stuff, decided to start scanning them, opening the first box and taking whatever's on the top.

 ## Info
 - [Blog post introducing the project.](https://72.peteashton.com/scanning-the-bugpowder-archive/)
 - [The archive on display in 2018.](https://art.peteashton.com/OZA/)

 ## Stats
-- Scanning started: 6 June 2024
+- Date of first scan: 6 June 2024
 - This page updated: 25 June 2024
 - Pages scanned: 1,191
 - Estimated total scans: 75,000